gianlucabia/pkmn_app/README.md

 ### Application

-The pokemon application is located inside the `pkmn_app` folder.
+The Pokèmon App is located inside the `pkmn_app` folder.
 It developed according in [node.js](https://nodejs.org/it/) and JS, exploiting the [Express](https://expressjs.com/) framework and the frontend uses HTML and CSS.

 ### Database